 A Chinese company named Team Tilta has designed a new camera rig system that looks like something out of a Terminator film.
 On par with other top manufacturers in its build quality, its price point kills the competition.
 And it’s not just a flesh wound, its currently HALF the cost of many rivals!
 The manufacturer claims their quick release baseplate is made of aircraft grade aluminum.
 It is solid.
 It comes with a shoulder pad and a heavy duty VCT-14 compatible quick release shoe that works on standard broadcast ENG tripod plates.
 Quick locks mount the baseplate to the included 15mm front rails.

+If you want to remove the camera from the rig, it’s secured with a single knob that tightens a sliding plate.
 You can add 15mm rails to the back of the rig so you can balance it out with weights when using a heavier camera.
 You can also easily attach a power solution like a v-mount plate for powering your camera and other support gear.

 I have found the included camera plate to be adequately secure when mounting my Canon C300 to the baseplate.
 My friend Erik Naso came up with a better solution for mounting heavier cameras such as an F3 or Alexa.
 He replaced the smaller camera plate that mounts the camera to the baseplate with a longer beefier Manfrotto 357 QR plate which seems to lock in those bigger cameras more securely.
 See Erik’s review here.